 male as a consistent darkish brown, and the female as being rather larger than the

 male.
 I first saw females for certain in 2009 and they were clearly lighter in

 flight, the orangeness of the uppersides being apparent if not clearly visible.

 In recent years, on knowing where to look, I have seen female ballus

 egg-laying on what seems to be the preferred larval hostplant, Dorycnium

 hirsutum, on several occasions.

-It is also noticeable that the hindwing is a bright yellow-green (only really apparent in 14526) when fresh but upon ageing, loses the yellow tinge and takes on a bluish hue.
+It is also noticeable that the hindwing is a bright yellow-green (only really apparent in 14526 and the photos post-2018) when fresh, but upon ageing it loses the yellow tinge and takes on a bluish hue.